MrLoh/thesis-davidson/manuscript.md

 The interpreter can only determine wether the computer means something by its words if he or she can tell what the computer means by them.
 Therefore "any evidence that thinking is going on will have to be evidence that particular thoughts are present" [-@Davidson:1990tt, p.
 80].
 While it is clear that thoughts have caused the computer's interaction, the test framework is not giving the interrogator a chance to determine how any thought has come to the computers knowledge, only that is hat.

 Davidson accredits this failure to the fact that "Turing wanted his test to draw ‘... a fairly sharp line between the physical and the intellectual capacities of man’ (p.
 434).
 There is no such line" [@Davidson:1990tt, p.
 84].
 Turing was wrong that the ‘body’ of the object does not matter.
-Even though the details of the sense organs and organs to convey emotions may not matter the existence of such organs can not be reduced to a purely textual communication.
+Even though the details in which the sense organs convey impressions may not matter, the existence of such organs can not be reduced to a purely textual communication.
 Turing has a somewhat Cartesian[^descartes] approach to thought.
 He might not prescribe to an ontological mind-body dualism, but he tends to view thoughts as independent from sensory access to the world and only dependent on being able to communicate.
-“The example of [the deaf blind] Helen Keller shows that education can take place provided that communication in both directions between teacher and pupil can take place” [@Turing:1950cm, p.
+Turing claims the “example of [the deaf blind] Helen Keller shows that education can take place provided that communication in both directions between teacher and pupil can take place” [@Turing:1950cm, p.
 456].
 He overlooks that Helen Keller for one had been able to see and hear for her first 19 months and, more importantly, only learned to communicate when her teacher, Anne Sullivan, correlated her signs to Helen's feeling of touch [@Wikipedia:2015hk].
-So this example might serve more to illustrate Davidson's holistic approach to Epistemology.
+So this example might serve more to illustrate Davidson's holistic approach to epistemology than underline Turing's point that communication alone is essential for thought.

 The ability to interact with the world in any way and a history of such interactions and communications about those experiences with others, is essential for developing a semantics.

-> "It is unclear exactly what kind of history is necessary for various kinds of thinking or meaning [...].
-But our intuitions are clear enough in many cases.
-You can't remember the Civil War if you were born long after it ended, no matter how much you have heard about it.
-You don't know a person you have never seen or talked to or corresponded with; and you don't understand a language if there are not numerous connections between your use of words and experiences like such knowings and rememberings." [@Davidson:1990tt, p.
-85]

-The interrogator needs to observe the computer's history of engagement with the world, then “even the mind of an artifact can [...] be understood; it just takes [...] long enough for some history to be observed, since it cannot be inferred.” [-@Davidson:1990tt, p.
-86]
+You "don't understand a language if there are not numerous connections between your use of words and experiences" [@Davidson:1990tt, p.
+85].
+The interrogator needs to observe the computer's history of engagement with the world, to judge its intelligence.

 [^descartes]: In fact Descartes somewhat preconceived Turing's test in his 'Discourse on the Method'.
-He claims: machines "could never use words or other signs arranged in such a manner as is competent to us in order to declare our thoughts to others" [@Descartes:1637dm, part V].
+He claims: machines "could never use words or other signs arranged in such a manner as is competent to us in order to declare our thoughts to others" [@Descartes:1637dm, Part V].

 ### Fairness of the Critique
 <!--